SENIOR WARDEN

 Paul Cotton

-The sacred band of friends and Brothers grew and contributed to the greater good of the grand Lodge, with the elevation of PM Rev. Melvin Jefferson Key, a charter member, to the exalted position of Most Worshipful Grand Master of the Jurisdiction of the District of Columbia in the years 1947 – 49.
-While faithfully serving in this office, he applied the philosophy of fomenting, and encouraging Brotherly harmony and collective pride by making the dream of reclaiming the edifice that was once the Masonic Temple, back into the reality of being the property of Prince Hall Masons.
+The sacred band of friends and Brothers grew and contributed to the greater good of the Grand Lodge, with the elevation of PM Rev. Melvin Jefferson Key, a charter member, to the exalted position of Most Worshipful Grand Master of the Jurisdiction of the District of Columbia in the years 1947–1949.
+While faithfully serving in this office, he applied the philosophy of fomenting and encouraging Brotherly harmony and collective pride by making the dream of reclaiming the edifice that was once the Masonic Temple, back into the reality of being the property of Prince Hall Masons.